 If the forward operator is linear and the original parameterization of m is used, the objective function in Eq.
-1.2 is convex and methods for solving linear systems of equations are used (either direct or iterative methods).
+1.2 is convex and efficient gradient-based optimization methods may be used methods for solving linear systems of equations are used (either direct or iterative methods).
 In this case, the inverse problem may still be ill-conditioned and require stabilization for its solution, e.g. through regularization (Aster et al., 2013).
 On the other hand, when either the forward operator is nonlinear or the model m is reparameterized nonlinearly, such gradient-based methods may face some difficulties in finding the optimal values for m, i.e. they tend to get caught in local minima if the starting model is far from the optimum.
 Alternative global optimization methods such as simulated annealing or genetic algorithms may be used in this case.
-When applicable, however, gradient-based methods are generally more computationally efficient.
-In practice, gradient-based methods are useful when both the forward operator and the reparameterization are moderately nonlinear (as is detailed in Chapters 3 and 5).
-Gradient-based inversion requires the gradient $\nabla{\mathbf{m}}\gamma(\mathbf{m})$ whose elements are:
+When applicable, however, gradient-based methods are useful when both the forward operator and the reparameterization are moderately nonlinear (as is detailed in Chapters 3 and 5).
+Gradient-based inversion requires the gradient $\nabla{m}\gamma(m)$ whose elements are: